tkhall-notghost/tapssp-project/README.md

 # overtopr
 Overtopr will be a system monitor written in Rust by **Tessa Hall**.
 Still an early work in progress.
-Screenshot is already out of date, etc. See roadmap for actual progress.
+See roadmap for actual progress.

 ![Work in progress screenshot](early-wip.png)